gravity-platform/doc/install.md

 ---
 # How to Install the Gravity-Platform

-Ensure that you're system meets the following dependencies.
+Ensure that your system meets the following dependencies.

 * php >= 5.3
 * npm